Metnew/suicrux/docs/SUI.md

 There are few issues using SUIR:

 ##### 1. SUIR use css styles:
 SUIR is build based on [`classnames`](https://github.com/JedWatson/classnames) and CSS styles from SUI.
-According to the [issues and proposals](https://github.com/Semantic-Org/Semantic-UI-React/issues/1009) in SUIR repo, SUIR will migrate to inline-styles library like `radium`, `styled-components`, `glamour`.
+According to the latest [issues and proposals](https://github.com/Semantic-Org/Semantic-UI-React/issues/1009) in SUIR repo, SUIR will migrate to inline-styles library like `radium`, `styled-components`, `glamour`.

 The main problems of using SUI CSS styles:
   1. SSR can't render all the things.
   2. Import of unused styles.
 Using library like `styled-components` we import only styles that are used.
   > You can try to use PurifyCss to remove unused css.
 But probably it doesn't help, because PurifyCss determinate unused styles based only on static markup.

   3. SUI styles are huge and blocks rendering.
   <img src="./assets/sui-block.png" />
   > There is a trick for this: you can split SUI styles into 2 smaller chunks that would be downloaded faster, if you use HTTP2.